Sarabhai vs Sarabhai: Season 1

 Season 1 was a weekly television show and was closed after two years due to low TRPs.
 The newly-introduced stand-up comedy shows on the same network garnered TRPs as high as 9 while the Sarabhai received TRPs of as low as 0.63 during its inception.
 The highest rating it garnered during its original run time was 2 TVR.
 Only after the series started re-running episodes as a daily show multiple times, it became popular with a good viewership and response.

 Hindustan Times appreciated the series, "Besides the concept that intrigued audiences of all age groups, the childlike accent of Rosesh Sarabhai (played by Rajesh Kumar) struck the right chord and became the ultimate trendsetter.
 Sarabhai vs Sarabhai turned the tables and gave each and every character equal screen space and importance.

+Sampada Sharma of The Indian Express compared the series to American sitcom Everybody Loves Raymond, writing, "We have all loved Sarabhai vs Sarabhai, and for many, it is still one of the best Indian comedy shows, but what if I told you that way before Sarabhai, there was a show in the US that had a similar premise.
+This isn’t to say that Sarabhai is a copy of something Western but just to acknowledge that while Sarabhai’s jokes and characters are as original as they can be, the show’s basic plotline could have been somehow inspired by Ray Romano’s Everybody Loves Raymond."

 Season 2

 Season 2 was one among the most anticipated sitcom sequels.
-It opened to a positive response as well as negative being compared with season 1.
+It opened to a rather mixed response as compared to season 1.
 Later, the show was heavily criticized for poor writing and sets, but the performances were praised.

 While Arushi Jain from The Indian Express appreciated the initial episode of the series stating, "After watching the entire episode of the Sarabhai Vs Sarabhai Take 2 and the same madness that prevailed in the Sarabhai family seven years ago, we felt as if the characters have not changed a bit.
 Though some jokes were repeated still we are not complaining.
 The nostalgia of watching the funny banter between Indravardhan and Rosesh, and Maya Sarabhai on an anti-Monisha mission left us rolling on the floor laughing.
 It seems, some things just get better with age and Sarabhai vs Sarabhai definitely belongs to that category", while Sampada Sharma from the same criticised the series on comparison with season 1 as, "The show was updated, the sets were glamorous, but sadly, it did not even come close to creating the charm that the original show had.
 While the original was known for its quick wit, sharp dialogues and sassy performances, the new one did nothing but remind us of the good old days."